-From our early days at UTS’ Lindfield Campus to the Cambelltown Hospital upgrade and now at a prestigious school in Bellevue Hill, Taylor and Perfect have shared more pre-starts than we can recall.
+From our early days at UTS’ Lindfield Campus to the Cambelltown Hospital upgrade.
+Now at a prestigious school in Bellevue Hill, Taylor and Perfect have shared more pre-starts than we can recall.
 And with the historic college scheduled for some tasteful upgrades, Taylor called on the Perfect Group once again for our demolition expertise.
-Except this time it was in the form of Perfect Concrete Care clan.
+Except for this time, it was in the form of Perfect Concrete Care clan.

-Because the retention of existing buildings were vital and the boys were removing structural members, the material surrounding the cuts was always propped by Taylor prior to our arrival.
+Because the retention of existing buildings was vital and the boys were removing structural members.
+Taylor propped the material surrounding the cuts prior to our arrival.
 Dark green standards and chalky grey concrete made the floor below look like a rainforest with a concrete canopy.
-Additionally, the area under the fall zone was delineated and a spotter assigned to prevent access.
+Additionally, the area under the fall zone was delineated and a spotter was assigned to prevent access.

 Chapter One – Beams n’ Blocks – 25th August 2021

-Our first day at the school proved very Tartan indeed, with heavy rains the night before and steady drizzle all day.
+Our first day at the school proved very Tartan indeed.
+There were heavy rains the night before and steady drizzle all day.
 The first beam to be removed was sandwiched between existing buildings.
 450mm wide and deep and some 20+ metres long Lucas cored the beam every 800mm to allow lifting chains through.
-Additionally, because the design called for millimetre precision, Lucas actually used core holes to cut the slab into manageable lengths instead of a saw.
-Its a more involved process but yields a better result as the retained concrete bears no undue cutting.
+Additionally, because the design called for millimeter precision, Lucas actually used core holes to cut the slab into manageable lengths instead of a saw.
+It is a more involved process but yields a better result as the retained concrete bears no undue cutting.

 He then cut the beam 75% through down its entire length.
 The remaining 25% was enough to hold it until the chains took the weight.
-Once the crane was established and the material rigged he cut the last quarter of each 800mm long piece.
+Once the crane was established and the material rigged, he cut the last quarter of each 800mm long piece.
 One by one the pieces were craned out and disposed of in a Perfect skip destined for recycling.
-It was a full ten hour day but all works were completed on time as promised.
+It was a full ten-hour day but we completed all work on time as promised.

 Chapter Two – Beams n’ Bricks – 27th August 2021